Research in Psychological Skills

 Being an evidence-based practitioner is key to providing an effective service to clients / performers.
 Furthermore, as a scientific discipline, psychology is underpinned by theory.
 Based on the adage that there is "nothing as practical as a good theory", this module will place emphasis on relevant theories and research based literature pertinent to the following topics:

 Of note, while research is covered throughout the module, it is discussed from the perspective of "so how is this helpful for performers?" with students fully involved in getting a practical insight in to mental skills interventions.

 Will have demonstrated an excellent ability to analyse and interpret case study data.
 Will also have an excellent and critical understanding of theories covered within the module as well as a strong ability to develop evidence-based psychological interventions.
 Excellent communication / presentation skills demonstrated.

 Will have demonstrated a good ability to analyse and interpret case study data.
 Will also have a good and perhaps glimpses of critical understanding of theories covered within the module as well as a good ability to develop evidence-based psychological interventions.
 Good communication / presentation skills demonstrated.

 Will have demonstrated a some ability to analyse and interpret case study data.
 Will also have some understanding of theories covered within the module as well as some ability to develop evidence-based psychological interventions.
 Reasonable communication / presentation skills demonstrated.

-Demonstrate prolonged, active and critical engagement with module material
+Demonstrate professional and critical engagement with group work

 Understanding and critical application of contemporary mental skills literature